-- 1. Emergency transportation (ambulances) may deliver the recipient to appropriate medical destinations other than a hospital emergency room.
-Recipients may be transported from any point of origin to the nearest hospital, critical access hospital (CAH), dialysis facility, or appropriate specialty clinic (e.g. substance abuse agency, federally qualified health center, rural health clinic, Indian health program)., or a physician's office (when the ambulance must stop in route due to the dire medical need of the recipient). - 4.2.
-Ground Aambulances may also transport skilled nursing facility (SNF) residents when the required level and type of care for the recipient's illness or injury cannot be met by the SNF, to the nearest supplier of medically necessary services.
-The hospital or CAH must have available the type of physician specialist needed to treat the recipient's condition.
+- 1. Recipients may be transported from any point of origin to the nearest hospital, critical access hospital (CAH), dialysis facility or appropriate specialty clinic (e.g. substance abuse agency, federally qualified health center, rural health clinic, Indian health program). - 2.
+May also transport skilled nursing facility (SNF) residents when the required level and type of care for the recipient's illness or injury cannot be met by the SNF, to the nearest supplier of medically necessary services.
+The hospital or CAH must have available the type of physician specialist needed l March 25, 2020 TRANSPORTATION Section 1903 Page 1 to treat the recipient's condition.
 However, the utilization of emergency transportation may not be used in lieu of non-emergency transportation.